What’s Up, Hungry Benders

-While I’m not sure if there was such a thing as ‘turkey-duck’ in the Avatar universe, I know for sure ‘turkey-ducks,’ like platypus-bears or flying bison, don’t actually exist in real life – so these poultry legs belong to just regular old turkeys.
+While I’m not sure if there was such a thing as ‘turkey-duck’ in the Avatar universe, I know for sure ‘turkey-ducks,’ like turtle ducks, platypus-bears or flying bison, don’t actually exist in real life—so these poultry legs belong to just regular old turkeys.

 The best part about this recipe is that it requires very little standing time, as you really only need to whisk together the marinade ingredients and let the turkey legs rest for a few hours in the sauce prior to cooking.

-I arranged my turkey legs in a roasting pan with some frozen veggies and then popped it into the oven firebend-ed to 375°F for 20 minutes covered.
+I arranged my turkey legs in a roasting pan with some frozen veggies and then popped it into the firebend-ed oven set to 375°F for 20 minutes, covered.

-After those 20 minutes are up, brush the legs with butter or ghee and baste the legs with the remaining sauce and continue cooking, uncovered, for an additional 20-30 minutes, or until the turkey legs are cooked through.
+After those 20 minutes are up, brush the legs with butter or ghee and baste them with the remaining sauce.
+Continue cooking, uncovered, for an additional 20-30 minutes, or until the turkey legs are cooked through.

 Warm up in the Southern Water Tribe with this spicy tentacle soup.